Skip to content

 • Learning: Consistency trumps expertise.
 Stay curious, and growth will follow.

-Agilism isn’t about playing it safe.
+Remember, Agilism isn’t about playing it safe.
+It's about staying in the game.

 Instead of…